Coliform bacteria are common in the environment, present in the soil and intestines of animals, and are generally not harmful.

 What To Do If Fecal Coliform Is Detected

 If E.coli or fecal coliform are detected in the drinking water, the first step should be an emergency chlorination, which can last two to five days.
 At the same time a system is being disinfected, it is recommended to vigorously boil the drinking and cooking water for one minute before using it.
-It is also very important to continue testing the water because if anything happens to the chlorine residual, or if the chlorine-demand changes, and the consumer doesn’t know about it, the water can become unsafe again.
+It is also very important to continue testing the water because if anything happens to the chlorine residual, or if the chlorine-demand changes and the consumer doesn’t know about it, the water can become unsafe again.

-Prevention of Bacteria Contamination
+Prevention of Bacterial Contamination

-Your well should be constructed so that it is at least a foot above the surface of the ground or has a mound of dirt around it to ensure that rainwater or chemical run-off will not pool near your well and seep into it.
+Your well should be constructed so that it is at least a foot above the surface of the ground or has a mound of dirt around it to ensure that rainwater or a chemical run-off will not pool near your well and seep into it.
 Also if you are constructing a new well, it is important to minimize the proximity of possible sources of contamination – the further the better!

 - Septic Tanks, 50 feet